 The timing of changes in the rate of prepayments may significantly affect the actual yield to you, even if the average rate of principal prepayments is consistent with your expectations.
-In general, the earlier the payment of principal of the Reference Obligations, the greater the effect on the yields to maturity of the Notes.
-As a result, the effect on an investor's yield due to principal prepayments on the Reference Obligations occurring at a rate higher (or lower) than the rate anticipated during the period immediately following the issuance of the Notes may not be offset by a subsequent like reduction (or increase) in the rate of principal prepayments.
+In general, the earlier the payment of principal of the Reference Obligations in each Loan Group, the greater the effect on the yields to maturity of the related Notes.
+As a result, the effect on an investor's yield due to principal prepayments on the Reference Obligations in the related Loan Group occurring at a rate higher (or lower) than the rate anticipated during the period immediately following the issuance of the related Notes may not be offset by a subsequent like reduction (or increase) in the rate of principal prepayments.
 See "Summary of Terms - Prepayment and Yield Considerations" and "Prepayment and Yield Considerations" in this Prospectus.